 - Thyrotoxicosis is less common in children than in adults, with an incidence in the UK and Ireland of 0.9 per 100,000 per year, of which 96% of cases are autoimmune.

 - The onset of symptoms may be insidious and subsequently associated with a delay in diagnosis.

 - Weight loss, tiredness, change in behaviour and heat intolerance are the most common symptoms.

-- Paediatric patients are treated in a similar fashion to adults: anti-thyroid medication, radio-iodine (for adolescents) and surgery.
+- Paediatric patients are treated in a similar fashion to adults: antithyroid medication, radio-iodine (in patients who are non-compliant with medication) and surgery.

 - Amiodarone is a heavily iodinated drug used commonly in several forms of arrhythmias.